AutoxingTech/axbot_restbook/docs/reference/services.md

   http://192.168.25.25:8090/services/clear_system_down_unexpectedly
 ```

-## Clear Range Data All Zero Error
+## Clear "Range Data All Zero" Error

-When all Lidar points have 0 values, it indicates the Lidar device is already broken(or will broke).
+If all Lidar points return a value of 0, it indicates that the Lidar device is malfunctioning or failing.

-This service temporarily clear this error message.
+This service temporarily clears the associated error message.

 ```bash
 curl -X POST \